Athlon Binoculars ; Are They The Titans Of The Optics World?

 These binoculars offer the same high-quality features as all other Athlon binoculars at a reduced price and weight.
 Thus, you can expect the same Bak-4 prism and fully multicoated optics.
 Nevertheless, to cut down on production cost Athlon removed some features.

 For starters, the Talos lack the dielectric coating of their pricier counterparts as well as the Extra Protective layer.
-However, this is to be expected as they cost under $200 (approx).
 The Talos offers a diverse selection of binoculars.

 All the models are pretty ordinary in terms of what they offer.
 However, their ordinary offering is not at all of low quality.
 The 8X32 model, for example, has the widest field of view of any binocular which stands at 427 ft at 1000 yards.